eClip-/api/calls/CourseAPI.md

 ## get/course

-Returns an JSONArry with the courses of the user.
+Returns an JSONArry with the courses of the user without details.
+Only with id, title, language & description.
 ```json
 [
   {